norzvic/academic-kickstart/content/home/about.md

 [interests]
   interests = [
     "Sociology of Music",
-    "Sociology of Cultural",
+    "Sociology of Culture",
     "Economic Sociology",
-    "Censorship",
-    "China"
+    "Art Censorship and Cultural Production"
   ]

 # List your qualifications (such as academic degrees).